ceph/ceph/doc/rados/operations/add-or-rm-osds.rst

 	sudo mkdir /var/lib/ceph/osd/ceph-{osd-number}

 #.
-If the OSD is for a disk other than the OS disk, prepare it
+If the OSD is for a drive other than the OS drive, prepare it
    for use with Ceph, and mount it to the directory you just created::

 	ssh {new-osd-host}
-	sudo mkfs -t {fstype} /dev/{disk}
+	sudo mkfs -t {fstype} /dev/{drive}
 	sudo mount -o user_xattr /dev/{hdd} /var/lib/ceph/osd/ceph-{osd-number}